Ludwig Karl Schmarda: Career

-In 1843 he was appointed Chief Field Physician to the dragoon regiment, a mounted infantry ("Dragonerregiment"), and at the same time acted as assistant to "special natural history" at the Josephsakademie.
+In 1843 Schmarda was appointed Chief Field Physician to the dragoon regiment, a mounted infantry ("Dragonerregiment"), and at the same time acted as assistant to "special natural history" at the Josephsakademie.
 During two scientific journeys to the Adriatic Sea, in 1844 and 1846, he made collections of marine life.
 In 1848, he became a teacher of natural history and geography at the secondary school in Graz.
 In 1848/49 he lectured at Joanneum on anthropology as a science and represented the School of Agriculture in 1848 and 1850.

+He worked on the infusoria (Protozoa) and produced a monograph Kleine Beiträge der Naturgeschichte der Infusorien in 1846.
 In 1850 he was appointed professor at the University of Graz, where he founded the Zoological Museum (in the present day Joanneum Natural History Museum), and in 1852 at Prague.

-From 1853–1857 he traveled around the world and in 1862 he was appointed professor at the University of Vienna.
-For the government he investigated the industry of fisheries on the Austrian (1863–1865) and French (1868) coasts.
+From 1853–1857 he traveled around the world, a trip which was financed by Franz Ritter von Fridau.
+He published on his travels in 1861 in three volumes of Reise um die Erde in den Jahre 1853-1857.
+His scientific results were published in two volumes under the title Neue wirbellose thiere beobachtet und gesammelt auf einer reise um die erde 1853 bis 1857.
+He had a special interest in the inveterbrates, particularly marine worms.
+He was dismissed from his position in Prague 1855 for exceeding his vacation and he lived on Fridau's estate.
+His work on zoology with Professor Unger was considered atheistical and not supported by the Ultramontane party in power.
+He was rehabilitated in 1861 and in 1862 he was appointed professor at the University of Vienna.
+He served as a court councillor for the Austrian Academy of Sciences and during this period he published a two volume work titled Zoologie (1871,72).
 In 1883 he retired from service, and visited Spain and the African coast in 1884, 1886, and 1887.

 Legacy

-Schmarda is credited with being the first scientist to have published the observation that microorganisms respond to light, which is considered the foundation for the development of ultraviolet germicidal irradiation.
+Schmarda is credited with being the first scientist to have published the observation that microorganisms respond to light in 1845, which is considered the foundation for the development of ultraviolet germicidal irradiation.
+Schmarda in his biogeographical divisions made use only of environmental conditions and did not see evolutionary linkages and separations.
+He saw no separation between the New and Old World faunas.
+His classification divided the world into 21 land and 10 marine realms.
+The land divisions included: